jaumefe/Informatica_1/README.md

 1. Power to transfer load: Variation of power transmitted depending on the resistance of the generator and the load.
 1. Efficiency of a Power Screw: Representation of a power screw depending on the friction coefficient

+### Lab 1
+There is a main page with links to all the exercises done for laboratory 1.

+### Lab 3
+Here, there are the two exercises done for laboratory 3.
+It consists of a simple calculus to do and a graph, representing what it has been computed.
+The two exercises are:
+1. Tension of a cable
+1. Volume of a fuel tank

+Honestly, I have to admit that I am really proud of how the "Volume of a fuel tank" exercises is represented.

 Under construction!